chiefenne/SCALE_GCODE/README.md

 ## Features

 - Scale G-code coordinates for X, Y, and Z axes independently.
-- Specify the output file name or use a default name based on the input file and scaling factors.
+- A default output file name is derived based on the input file and scaling factors.
-- Maintain the file extension of the input G-code file.
+- Optionally an arbitrary output file name can be specified.

 ## Requirements